The Voice Kids (Philippine TV series) season 5

+Shane Bernabe of Kamp Kawayan was named the winner of the competition on the season finale aired on May 21, 2023.
+Her victory marks Mañalac's second win as a coach.

+This is the final season of the Kids' franchise in the network after GMA Network acquired the rights of the program in 2024.

 Development

 The renewal of The Voice Kids was announced on November 14, 2022; the schedule for the auditions were also announced.
 It was announced that this season will also air on TV5 during the 2023 trade launch of the said network on November 23, 2022.

 Producers' auditions

 The auditions were opened to children aged 6–12.
 The producers' auditions were held in cities and municipalities throughout the Philippines.

 Changes

 Coaches and hosts

 On December 18, 2022, the roster of coaches for the fifth season was announced on the Tayo ang Ligaya ng Isa't-Isa: The ABS-CBN Christmas Special 2022.
 Of the three coaches that appeared in the previous season, only Bamboo Mañalac returned, marking the exit of Lea Salonga and Sarah Geronimo from the judging panel.
 The two departing coaches were replaced by singer and rapper KZ Tandingan and singer and television host Martin Nievera.

 Following the exit of Toni Gonzaga from the network, it was announced in the press that Bianca Gonzalez will take over her hosting duties, joined by Robi Domingo who has been a co-host of the show since its second season.
+Jolina Magdangal served as the guest host for the Final Showdown in the absence of Bianca Gonzalez for health reasons.